raeglan/memory-game/README.md

 # Memory Game

 We just wanted a simple memory game for kids 4+ age.
-No ads, no complicated screens, but a straightforward nice looking, working and open source game.
+No ads, no complicated screens, but a straightforward nice looking, working and open source game. - This is what the wonderful creator of this project, Roman Kushnarenko, had to say.
+I will take this beautiful and simple base and use it on a research about adaptive UIs for people with permanent or temporary visual impairment.

 ### Features